casunlight/NYCDataScience_HadoopClass/README.md

     | finish and save      | ESC->:->wq->Enter|
     | finish and not save  | ESC->q!->Enter   |
     | go to the end of line| ESC->o           |

+1. generate your server rsa key
+   * find your meetup1's public DNS and get its RSA public key
+   - ssh to your server
+   	- ssh  -i EC2UbuntuLTSThreeT1Micro.pem  ubuntu@ec2-54-209-171-193.compute-1.amazonaws.com
+   	- Are you sure you want to continue connecting (yes/no)? yes
+   - generate your server key
+    - ssh-keygen -t rsa
+    - do "Enter" three times
+    - cd .ssh
+    - vi id_rsa.pub
+    - copy and paste it into a text file for future

+    * find your meetup2's public DNS and generate its RSA public key
+      - two parts are different
+      - meetup2 has different public DNS address
+      - copy and paste meetup2's id_ras.pub into the same file as second line

+    * find your meetup3's public DNS and generate its RSA public key
+      - two parts are different
+      - meetup3 has different public DNS address
+      - copy and paste meetup3's id_ras.pub into the same file as third line